smallbatch-apps/tau/README.md

 The simplest way to set up is to use npx.

 The documented commands above can be used in the format `npx tau-cli <command>`.
 This will install the package and then run the comands.

+Another option that does not require the NPM package is to use `npm link`.
+To do this, check out this repository and in the local directory run the command `npm link`.
+This command will install the package as a global command, so you can run as `tau-cli <command>` instead of `npx tau-cli`.